bradleyjamesryan/VASP_Vibrations/GIF_Generation/README.md

 ## Instructions
-1. Extract vibrational modes from OUTCAR with the ExtractFTIRModes_V2.sh script
+1. Extract vibrational modes from OUTCAR with the ExtractFTIRModes_FromOUTCAR.sh script
     1. Determine total number of atoms in CONTCAR
     2. Navigate to where your OUTCAR file is
     3. Run ExtractFTIRModes_FromOUTCAR.sh, then enter the total number of atoms in CONTCAR from step 2a